Telluride Neuromorphic Cognition Engineering Workshop

 Application will include:

-* One page summary of background and interests relevant to the workshop, including possible ideas for workshop projects.
+- One page summary of background and interests relevant to the workshop, including possible ideas for workshop projects.

 Applicants will be notified by e-mail.

 1 January, 2010 - Applications accepted on website